Kristin Lätt: 2022 Season – World Champion

 The 2022 season proved her most successful to date.
 She joined the Disc Golf Pro Tour full time beginning in February.
 From her first event she built upon the previous season's 6 straight top 5 finishes (among National Tour, Elite Series, Silver Series or Major level events).
 In her first 8 events she finished no lower than 3rd place, winning the Memorial Championships, the Jonesboro Open, and the Dynamic Discs Open.
 An elbow injury sidelined Lätt for the middle part of the season, causing her to return to Estonia and nurse her elbow back to health.
 She even was not able to compete in the two events where the DGPT moved into Europe for the first time, the PCS Sula Open in Norway and the European Open in Finland.
 She returned to the US for the Ledgestone Open, finishing 3rd.
 She followed with a win at Des Moines before prepping for the World Championships.
 Lätt had the likely best tournament of her career at the World Championships, scoring three of her four highest-rated career rounds to date during the 5-round event, which she ultimately won in commanding fashion by 8 strokes.
 By doing so, Lätt became the first mother, the first Estonian, and only the second European to win the title.
 She then continued her streak of podium finishes through 5 more events, winning at the Butler County Classic, the Green Mountain Championships, and the Disc Golf Pro Tour Championships.
-With her win at the DGPT Tour Championships, Lätt became the first pro disc golfer, man or woman, to have a yearly tournament winnings total over $100,000 USD.
+With her win at the DGPT Tour Championships, Lätt became the first pro disc golfer, man or woman, to have a yearly tournament winnings total over US$100,000.